HussainAther/philosophy/neuro/fMRI.md

 he ripped out the anti-whistling tube.
 The man confuses the function of the effect the same way neuroscientists in brain lesion and neuroimaging experiments.

-Cognitive scientists who use the brain activity activation to validate cogntiive theories also fall victim to many instances of circular reasoning.
+Cognitive scientists who use the brain activity activation to validate cognitive theories also fall victim to many instances of circular reasoning.
 In some situations they believe that a region in the brain causes an effect on the body and these effects an the body cause regions of the brain to activate.